Ethiopians are dipping into digital wallets | DW | 14.09.2020

 Mobile money leader

-The dramatic increase in the number of mobile money providers and subscribers in recent months has made Jijiga a leader among Ethiopian cities.
-In the Somali region, the main providers are HelloCash, present for years, E-Birr and Sahay.
+The dramatic increase in the number of mobile-money providers and subscribers in recent months has made Jijiga a leader among Ethiopian cities.
+In the Somali region, the main providers are HelloCash, which has been present there for years, E-Birr and Sahay.

 Read more: Coronavirus pandemic boosts online trade in Africa

-Abdulaziz Hassan is the CEO of a new micro finance institution, known as Sahay for its mobile money branch.
-The company has been present in the Somali region since the end of February and now has over 200,000 customers.
+Abdulaziz Hassan is the CEO of Sahay, a new microfinance institution, known for its mobile-money branch.
+The company has been operating in the Somali region since the end of February and now has more than 200,000 customers.

-Card payments are still very expensive and facilities almost non-existent in Ethiopia.
-In the case of mobile money, a phone is used to send and receive.
+Card payments are still very expensive and facilities for carrying them out are almost nonexistent in Ethiopia.
+With mobile money, a phone is used to send and receive payments.

 Abdukani Mohammed, who works as a cashier in one of Jijiga's many cafes, says mobile money has brought many advantages.
 "We are getting our money faster," he says.
 About half of his customers use mobile banking to pay for coffee.

-In Ethiopia's capital Addis Ababa, using a phone to pay the check is not yet commonplace but companies such as Amole have found ways to target new users.
-Football fans pay for tickets via the mobile money facility of the company that is partnered with the government-owned Dashen Bank.
+In Ethiopia's capital, Addis Ababa, using a phone to pay checks is not yet commonplace, but companies such as Amole have found ways to target new users.
+Football fans pay for tickets via the mobile-money facility of the company, which is partnered with the government-owned Dashen Bank.

 Customers of Addis Ababa's high-class supermarket chains such as Shoa who are already familiar with mobile technology also have the option to use the payment method.

-Reaching the larger population in the country were about 80% of the population lives in the rural areas is still difficult.
-The recent policy shift, allowing non-financial institutions to act as mobile money providers, could make mobile money more accessible.
+It is still difficult to reach the wider population in a country where about 80% of people live in rural areas.
+A recent policy shift allowing non-financial institutions to act as mobile-money providers could make mobile money more accessible.

 "The previous regulation was more or less focused on the financial sector.
 The new proclamation enables technology services providers like ourselves to have an electronic payment issuer license, giving us more flexibility acquiring customers, merchants, agents and running transactions," says Samson Getu, the vice president of operations at Amole.
 "It really gave us a lot of room for growing and expansion."